MaximilianIsing/Civle/docs/privacy-policy.md

 ## Data Sharing

 We do not sell, trade, or rent your personal information to third parties.
-Your player name and score may be visible to other players on the public leaderboard.
+Your player username and score may be visible to other players on the public leaderboard.

 ## Content Moderation

-Player names are automatically checked against a list of inappropriate words.
-Names containing inappropriate content will be rejected.
+Player usernames are automatically checked against a list of inappropriate words.
+Usernames containing inappropriate content will be rejected.

 ## Your Rights

-- **Name Submission**: Providing a player name is optional.
+- **Username Submission**: Providing a player username is optional.
 You can choose to submit scores anonymously.
-- **Name Uniqueness**: Each player name can only be used once per day.
-If a name is already taken, you must choose a different name.
+- **Username Uniqueness**: Each player username can only be used once per day.
+If a username is already taken, you must choose a different username.
-- **Data Access**: You can view the current leaderboard at any time, which shows all top 10 scores with names.
+- **Data Access**: You can view the current leaderboard at any time, which shows all top 10 scores with usernames.

 ## Security

 We implement reasonable security measures to protect your information.
-However, no method of transmission over the Internet or electronic storage is 100% secure.

 ## Children's Privacy